hollance/neural-engine/docs/unsupported-layers.md

 **Tip:** If your model has just one or two layers that are unsupported by the ANE, it's smart to [edit the mlmodel file](https://leanpub.com/coreml-survival-guide) and replace those layers with an alternative that *does* work on the ANE.
 Running the entire model on the ANE will make your model much faster and more energy efficient.

-## Tip: Use the os_log instrument to look at warning / error messages

-It's possible that Core ML prints an error message such as "[coreml] Error computing NN outputs -1" or "Error plan build: -1" to the console.
-Unfortunately, such messages aren't very helpful in diagnosing what's causing the error.

-To get more useful messages, run your app in Instruments using the **os_log** instrument.
-Core ML will print more information here.

 ## Problematic layers

 This list is by no means exhaustive, but the following layer types are known to not work on the ANE: